“This is overwhelming.”

 ✿✿✿✿✿ Supplemental Resources ✿✿✿✿✿

 “Reading to Rebel” is a simple handbook for running an outside reading program.
 I require students to read 600 pages of their own choosing outside of class, and I’ve explained in this handbook how I keep track of it all.
 Drop “Exercises for ‘Minimalism'” into the argumentation unit and help students track the thesis of this Netflix documentary.
 “Detect & Dismiss” is a one-week standalone unit that examines media manipulation.
 Students will need access to computers for this one.
 It would be a nice fit within rhetorical analysis or argumentation and makes for excellent sub plans.
+Jonathan Swift is a must-teach for argument and irony!
+These lesson plans on “A Modest Proposal” will help you break down the text for students.

 ✿✿✿✿✿ Literature-Specific Resources ✿✿✿✿✿